 This is a common queing system in Denmark, which you will encounter in banks, post offices, bakeries, butcher shops, pharmacies, etc..
 Remember if you see a counter on the wall like the right hand image, you need to find a ticket machine similar to the left hand image

 If you do not have a place to stay yet, the tourist office can find you a hotel, hostel, home stay or other type of accommodation.

-If you are arriving by cruise ship, make sure and check out Walking to My Cruise Ship to get helpful directions and information.
 Below you will find 3 links/photos below to help you find your way around København.
 Just click on the photo to take you to your preferred page.

 The first link/photo is for a list of city hotels, the second is for a list of tourist sights in the area and the final is for a list of restaurants in København.